 Time Value of Money

-As we move from a short-term debt to long-term debt, we got to consider the time value of money.

-And really what that means is that investors expect two times of income streams, so there are periodic interest payments that they receive (coupon).
-And then there's also single amount that they get paid back at the end when the debt is due, and the corporation has to pay it back (principle).
+As we move from short–term debt to long–term debt, it is necessary to consider the time value of money (TVM).
+TVM is a theory of value, risk, and time.
+It answers the question: How much are uncertain (risky) future cash flows worth today, and why?
+This is equivalent to the question: How much can we expect to get in the future in return for investing some of our cash today?
+TVM thus concerns the relationship between cash/value today and expected future cash/value.

+The theory is deep but elegant, and there is just one core idea to retain.
+The future value of any asset is linked to the PV by what we call the discount rate: how much somebody discounts a promised future payment in terms of their willingness to pay for it today.
+Cash flows that are promised by financial assets are discounted (that is, they are not valued one–for–one in present–value terms) because delay or risk is undesirable.
+That is the core idea of TVM, and it can be expressed in the following formula.

+Present value of future cash flows = Promised future cash flows / discount rate

+In accounting for a company’s LTD, this formula acknowledges that the riskier an asset is (the more uncertain its promised future cash flows are), the lower its PV and the higher its discount rate.

-Before we discuss the mechanics of long-term debt pricing, we need to define two types of interest rates that we will use to price bonds.
+To discuss the mechanics of long–term debt pricing, it is necessary to define two types of interest rates used to price bonds:

-Coupon (contract or stated) rate.
-The coupon rate of interest is stated in the bond contract; it is used to compute the dollar amount of interest payments that are paid (in cash) to bondholders during the life of the bond issue.
+the coupon (contract or stated) rate, which is stated in the bond contract and is used to calculate the dollar amount of interest payments that are paid (in cash) to bondholders during the life of the bond issue

-Market (yield or effective) rate This is the interest rate that investors expect to earn on the in-vestment in this debt security; this rate is used to price the bond.
+the market (yield or effective) rate, which is the interest rate that investors expect to earn on the investment in this debt security, and that is used to price the bond

-The coupon (contract) rate is used to compute interest payments and the market (yield) rate is used to price the bond.
+The coupon (contract) rate is used to calculate interest payments, and the market (yield) rate is used to price the bond.
 The coupon rate and the market rate are nearly always different.
-This is because the coupon rate is fixed prior to issuance of the bond and normally remains fixed throughout its life.
+The coupon rate is fixed prior to issuance of the bond and normally remains fixed throughout the bond’s life.
 Market rates of interest, on the other hand, fluctuate continually with the supply and demand for bonds in the marketplace, general macroeconomic conditions, and the borrower’s financial condition.
-The bond price, both its initial sales price and the price it trades at in the secondary market subsequent to issuance, equals the present value of the expected cash flows to the bondholder.
-Specifically, bondholders normally expect to receive two different types of cash flows.
+The bond price (both its initial sales price and the price it trades at in the secondary market subsequent to issuance) is equal to the PV of the expected cash flows to the bondholder.
+Specifically, bondholders normally expect to receive two different types of cash flow: interest payments that they receive periodically (coupon), and the single amount that is paid back to them at the end when the debt is due (principal).

-Now, business decisions, however, have to be made today.
-And also debt has to be reported today on the balance sheet.
-So what we'll have to do is bring all these future payment streams into today's environment.
-And that's done using the time value or present value concept.
-And we'll look at this together.
+However, business decisions have to be made today, and debt has to be reported today on the balance sheet.
+Therefore, to bring the future payment streams into today’s environment, the concept of time value or PV is used.

-So here's a scenario of a corporate debt issue.
-The company issued 100 of debt at a 8% coupon rate.
-And the pay it back after one year.
-So as an investor, as a creditor, you get interest rate of 8% paid for annually on your 100.
+Consider Scenario 1, a corporate debt issue.
+A company issues $100 of debt at a coupon rate of 8 percent and pays it back after one year.
+An investor (creditor) therefore receives interest of 8 percent paid annually on their $100.

-In Scenario 1, we calculate the present value of 100 as follows:
+The PV of $100 in Scenario 1 is calculated as follows.

 Coupon 8 * (1 / (1 + 0.08) ^ 1 = 7.40

-Principle 100 * (1 / (1 + 0.08) ^ 1 = 92.59
+Principal 100 * (1 / (1 + 0.08) ^ 1 = 92.59